Designing and testing a new yaw probe design to increase measurement precision

 Figure 4: Yaw probe CAD model (as printed)

-Figure 7: Surface plot of the corrected raw wind tunnel test results from multiple view angles (higher yaw angles were omitted at 19 m/s due to a lack of confidence in the integrity of the mounting method)
+Figure 7: Surface plot of the corrected raw wind tunnel test results from multiple view angles

 Out of interest, I compared the experimental results (corrected for the 1.5 degree offset) to the 3D CFD results, as shown in Figure 8.
-The agreement was reasonable considering the slightly imperfect resin-coated surface finish on the manufactured part, and the lack of consideration of y+ values and any sort of mesh independence tests in the CFD model.
+The agreement was very good considering the slightly imperfect resin-coated surface finish on the manufactured part, and the lack of consideration of y+ values and any sort of mesh independence tests in the CFD model.

 Figure 8: Comparison of CFD and experimental values form wind tunnel testing for differential pressure across the two yaw probe ports for varying yaw angles at 10 m/s.